 - 1 [countable, uncountable] a sweet food made from a mixture of flour, eggs, butter, sugar, etc. that is baked in an oven.
-Cakes are made in various shapes and sizes and are often decorated, for example with cream or icinga piece/slice of caketo make/bake a cakea chocolate cakea birthday cake (British English) a cake tin (= for cooking a cake in) (North American English) a cake pan see also angel food cake, Christmas cake, fruit cake, sponge cake, wedding cake See related entries: Sweets and desserts
+Cakes are made in various shapes and sizes and are often decorated, for example with cream or icing. a piece/slice of cake to make/bake a cake a chocolate cake a birthday cake (British English) a cake tin (= for cooking a cake in) (North American English) a cake pan see also angel food cake, Christmas cake, fruit cake, sponge cake, wedding cake See related entries: Sweets and desserts

 to have the advantages of something without its disadvantages; to have both things that are available

-a slice/share of the cake (British English) (North American English a piece/slice/share of the pie) a share of the available money or benefits that you believe you have a right toScotland is demanding a larger slice of the national cake.
+a share of the available money or benefits that you believe you have a right to Scotland is demanding a larger slice of the national cake.

 (informal) to be the most surprising, annoying, etc. thing that has happened or that somebody has done